Performing Non-Human Characters in Live Mixed-Reality Performance

 Project partners: The Royal Central School of Speech and Drama, University of London (CSSD), Ruth Mariner, Maggie Bain, Freyja Sewell

-This collaboration is exploring how Virtual Production (VP) technologies can be used to empower actors working in immersive, mixed-reality performance.
+XR Network+ provided funding for The Royal Central School of Speech and Drama (CSSD) and industry partners to explore how Virtual Production (VP) technologies can be used to empower actors working in immersive, mixed-reality performance.

-‘Performing Non-Human Characters in Live Mixed-Reality Performance’ is one of seven initiatives supported by the XR Network+ Prototyping, Impact and Acceleration (PIA) funding call, with grants of up to £10,000 awarded to researchers at UK universities to develop new ideas and complete existing research related to VP.
+Performing Non-Human Characters in Live Mixed-Reality Performance’ is one of seven projects supported by round one of XR Network+ Prototyping, Impact and Acceleration (PIA) grants.
+Researchers at UK universities were awarded up to £10,000 to develop new ideas and complete existing research related to VP between September 2023 and March 2024.

 Categories: Performance, Research, Technology